Skip to main content

 • foreign language learning;

-• students with academic support specific needs;
+• students with specific educational support needs;

-• students per group and teacher;
+• students per group and per teacher;

-• teaching staff of the education system;
+• teaching staff in the education system;

 • information and communication technologies in education and training.